manojsai1/Crypto-price-tracker/README.md

 **Server:** Node.js

-## Used By
+## 🏦 Used By

-This similar way to track prices of different cryptocurrencies is used by the following companies:
+The same process is used by the following companies to track prices of different cryptocurrencies  :

 - [CoinMarketcap](https://coinmarketcap.com/)
 - [Coingecko](https://www.coingecko.com/)